 Such companies work in an environment characterized by fierce competition, low switching costs, and innumerable alternatives from which to choose, so they have little margin for error if any at all when it comes to delivering positive, memorable, and seamless user experiences.

+User onboarding starts with the users’ first interaction with your business and continues from thereon.
 Some companies define user onboarding as the walk-through that customers are given when they first use an application, but defining onboarding this way is an easy mistake to make.